• Skip to main content

 This four-part workshop offers an existential and phenomenological exploration of types of invisible losses and of living after rupture.
 Rather than treating Invisible Loss as a separate category of grief, the series approaches it as a lived experience that unfolds across the Four Worlds of existence – the physical, social, personal, and spiritual.
 Positioned as the phenomenological thread that runs through human existence, you will examine with Dr Chloe Paidoussis-Mitchell how invisible loss is often quietly present, frequently unacknowledged yet profoundly impactful.

-What Chloe will cover:
+What will be covered:

 1. Monday 25 May 2026 : Mapping Loss Across the Four Worlds